ddow360/local-cp-kafka-instances/README.md

 -------------

-# Note: Windows you would most likely need Git Bash installed on your computer in order to run the prompted shell script.
+<i> Note: Windows you would most likely need Git Bash installed on your computer in order to run the prompted shell script. </i>

 _______________